Skip to content

 (ZP8396)

 Petrelintide is an investigational long-acting amylin analog developed by Zealand Pharma and partnered with Roche for chronic weight management.
-Phase 2 ZUPREME-1 trial reported approximately 10.7% mean weight loss versus 1.7% placebo at 42 weeks, with 98% of participants reaching the maintenance dose — a tolerability profile that distinguishes it from the GLP-1 receptor agonist class.
+Phase 2 ZUPREME-1 trial reported approximately 10.7% mean weight loss versus 1.7% placebo at 42 weeks.
+Full data presented at ADA 2026 (June 5) quantified the tolerability advantage: nausea in 19.6% of participants versus 6.2% on placebo, vomiting below the placebo rate, and only 1.5% discontinuing for gastrointestinal causes.
 Phase 3 trials are scheduled to begin in the second half of 2026.

 Last updated: